danuker/yield-or-die/README.md

 To deploy on Android, you need `adb` and other tools in the Android SDK.

-When opening a new console, before doing any Buildozer commands, you need AdoptOpenJDK in the path:
+When opening a new console, before doing any Buildozer commands, you need AdoptOpenJDK in the path.
+If you got the `jdk8u242-b08` directory:

     export PATH=$PWD/jdk8u242-b08/bin:$PATH